-As it turns out, the pandemic prevented the Alaskan Fish and Wildlife scientists from doing their annual survey of the crab population ahead of the season.
+As it turns out, the pandemic prevented the Alaskan Fish and Game scientists from doing their annual survey of the crab population ahead of the season.
 That had a couple of important impacts on the fishery.
-First, the survey typically helps narrow down where the King crab populations might be located, giving fishermen a bit of a hint of where to start their fishing.
+First, the survey typically helps narrow down where the king crab populations might be located, giving fishermen a bit of a hint of where to start their fishing.
 But even more importantly, they decided on a quota based on the scant information they had.
 And unfortunately for the fleet, the laws that determine how the fisheries are managed don't have any caveats for the impact of a pandemic.
 The laws state that if the fleet doesn't catch all of the quota it's assigned that season, the assumption would be the reason is because the crab population is unexpectedly depleted.
 And the entire fishery will be off-limits for a year or two to allow the crab population to renew itself.

 That involuntary future shutdown is an over-riding worry for the fleet and veteran fishermen (and longtime Deadliest Catch star) Sig Hansen rallies together the other captains on the show and convinces them to work together.
 He's convinced the only way there will be a crab season next year is if the captains share information about where the crab are located and how well each boat is doing with their pots.